 Although ET 2021 exceeded all expectations for an online meeting, we are very much looking forward to moving back to an in-person meeting in 2022, with an exciting programme spanning over the course of four days in beautiful Nice.
 The field’s most renowned experts will form part of the ET 2022 faculty, providing attendees with valuable insights into their daily practice, technical tips and tricks, and of course the latest data.

 The 2022 scientific programme will cover an extensive range of topics, scrutinising both established therapies and new treatments.
+We will especially hone in on neurointerventions, joint treatments and treatments for paediatric patients.
+Other highlights will include embolisation in trauma, GI bleeding and women’s health.
 For the first time, ET 2022 will invite participants to submit their abstracts for the meeting and we anticipate a wide range of interesting submissions from around the world.

 The case remedy sessions will look at how particularly challenging cases were tackled.
 Concentrating more on the technological side of things, the technical focus sessions will scrutinise devices and materials.
 In all sessions, the audience will be encouraged to participate by sharing their experience, provide their opinions via polls and engage in a lively debate with the faculty.

 We anticipate a very interesting meeting which will let participants stay ahead of the curve in our rapidly evolving field of practice.
 Last but certainly not the least, meeting our colleagues and friends from around the world after the pandemic will be a great treat for all of us.

 We look forward to seeing you all in Nice!